biomedicalinformaticsgroup/MOGDxBook/_build/html/_sources/R/SNF.md

-# Similarity Network Fusion
+# Similarity Network Fusion (SNF)

-## Importing the necessary libraries
+## Introduction
+This file provides code for performing SNF on all available combinations of modalities.
+By altering the modalities list to include further modalities, SNF will be performed on all possible combinaitons of modalities with a final graph output in the correct naming convention for downstream inclusion in MOGDx pipeline.

-## Specify the dataset, project, trait, index column, and modalities
+### Specify the dataset, project, trait, index column, and modalities

     dataset <- 'TCGA'
     project <- 'BRCA'